 This post is part of a weekly series called “Ask the Attorney,” which I am writing for VentureBeat (one of the most popular websites for entrepreneurs).
 As the VentureBeat Editor notes on the site: “Ask the Attorney is a new VentureBeat feature allowing start-up owners to get answers to their legal questions.”

 I have two goals here: (i) to encourage entrepreneurs to ask law-related questions regardless of how basic they may be; and (ii) to provide helpful responses in plain English (as opposed to legalese).
-Please give me your feedback in the comments section.
-Many thanks, Scott
+Cheers, Scott

 Angel Financings: Five Tips for Entrepreneurs – Part 2by Scott Edward Walker on December 16th, 2009